Book by the end of October & save

 Together you can travel around the six themed areas of the park: Mediterrània, China, México, Polynesia, Far West and SésamoAventura.
 Take in several shows, from the dazzling wonders of Teatro Imperial in China to the exotic dances of Polynesia and then enjoy the thrills and spills of the many, many rides.

-Pupils will enjoy wandering along this famous street with its variety of shops, cafés, market stalls and street entertainers.
+Students will enjoy wandering along this famous street with its variety of shops, cafés, market stalls and street entertainers.

 Take a visit to the famous park which was designed by Antonio Gaudí.
 Beautiful examples of his extraordinary work can be seen here.
 The serpentine pathways take you on a journey past a magnificent fusion of architecture and natural forms, benches shaped like dragons, a gatehouse topped with fly agaric mushrooms and Casa Batlló’s melting façade, resembling skulls, masks and sharks teeth.
 The park’s high-point also provides fabulous views of the city.